mskr/clustermcml/Readme.md

 - only compile kernel when timestamp newer than binary, otherwise use binary

 - only broadcast kernel if needed (each node keeps a binary)

+- add build option to bake kernel into cpp source to make the exe self-contained

 ## Project TODOs